 Pickled Mustard Seeds Make a Wonderful Garnish

-I've used mustard seeds in a variety of spice blends for rubs and bouquet garni but never as a garnish for a protein like fish.
+I've used mustard seeds in various spice blends for rubs and bouquet garni but never as a garnish for a protein like fish.
 I had no idea these tiny seeds (1 - 2 millimeters) would double in size after boiling in water.

 Patience Is A Virtue